AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/04/page02.md

     ![](../images/nc22.png)

 ### Task 8: Explore the Output with Azure's Built-In Visualization Tools

+In this task, you will register the scored results as a dataset and explore them using Azure ML’s visualization tools to understand model predictions and data distribution.

 1. On the left-hand menu under the **Assets** section, click on **Jobs (1)**.
 Click on the experiment name **Test_Anomaly_Manufacturing (2)**.